On a constant curvature statistical manifold: Tensor analysis for a statistical manifold

 The relation $- C (X, Y, Z) = (\nabla_X^* g) (Y, Z)$ also implies

 Therefore the Levi-Civita connection $\widehat \nabla$ is the mean of $\nabla$ and its dual $\nabla^*$:

 Moreover, from \eqref{eq:K} and $\widehat \nabla g = 0$, it is easy to see that

 holds.
-We now characterize the total symmetry of the covariant derivative $\widehat \nabla C$ of the cubic form $C$ as follows. \begin{lemma}[Lemma 1 in \cite{BNS}] For a statistical manifold $(M, g, \nabla)$, the followings are mutually equivalent$:$ \begin{enumerate} \item $\nabla C $ is totally symmetric. \item $\widehat \nabla C $ is totally symmetric. \item $\widehat \nabla K $ is totally symmetric. \end{enumerate} \end{lemma} The proof can be found in Appendix \ref{app:proof}. \begin{remark} Lemma \ref{lem:Csymmet} has been proved in \cite{BNS} for the statistical structure induced by Blaschke hypersurfaces of affine differential geometry, but the proof can be easily generalized to any statistical manifold. \end{remark} Let $R$ denote the curvature tensor field of the connection $\nabla$, that is,
+We now characterize the total symmetry of the covariant derivative $\widehat \nabla C$ of the cubic form $C$ as follows. \begin{lemma}[Lemma 1 in \cite{BNS}] For a statistical manifold $(M, g, \nabla)$, the followings are mutually equivalent$:$ \begin{enumerate} \item $\nabla C $ is totally symmetric. \item $\widehat \nabla C $ is totally symmetric. \item $\widehat \nabla K $ is totally symmetric. \end{enumerate} \end{lemma} \begin{remark} Lemma \ref{lem:Csymmet} has been proved in \cite{BNS} for the statistical structure induced by Blaschke hypersurfaces of affine differential geometry.
+The proof can be easily generalized to any statistical manifold.
+In statistical manifolds point of view, Blaschke hypersurfaces correspond to the trace-free structures of difference tensors $K$, see \eqref{eq:tracefree}. \end{remark} Let $R$ denote the curvature tensor field of the connection $\nabla$, that is,

 and let $R^*$ denote the curvature tensor field of its dual connection $\nabla^*$.
 Moreover, let $\widehat R$ denote the curvature tensor field of the Levi-Civita connection $\widehat \nabla$. \begin{lemma}[Proposition 9.1 in \cite{NS}] For a statistical manifold $(M, g, \nabla)$ the following identities hold$:$